 Some dogs chew on their nails simply because they need to be trimmed.
-Visit the vet's office, a grooming salon or invest in a dog nail clippers.
+Visit the vet's office, a grooming salon, or invest in dog nail clippers.
 The nails should be kept trimmed to just above the quick.
 Have a vet or grooming salon show you how to do this task if you wish to maintain the dog's nails at home.
 Overgrown nails lead to cracks, chips and more nail chewing from your dog.